boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

  - Can take up more space if lots of prefixes
  - Not friendly to GC due to the use of pointers

 Ngrams.
 Not something I am very familiar with.
 Which bothers me.
 Its one of those things I am not going to use mostly because of that reason, but hey I can always swap it out later if I want.

 Advantages
- - Can do regular expression search!
+ - Can do regular expression search easily
+ - Easier to index terms

 Disadvantages
  - Not space efficient?
+ - Probably produces more false positives

 Bit Signatures.
 This is something I remember reading about years ago, and found this link to prove I had not lost my mind https://www.stavros.io/posts/bloom-filter-search-engine/ At the time I thought it was neat but not very practical...
 However then it turns out that Bing has been using this technique over its entire web corpus http://bitfunnel.org/ https://www.youtube.com/watch?v=1-Xoy5w5ydM

 Advantages
  - Stupidly fast if careful (bitwise operations are insanely fast)
- - Space/Memory efficient!!!
+ - Space/Memory efficient
  - Easy to update/delete modify existing terms

 Disadvantages